dotpipe/workload/README.md

-# workload For the Rich
+# workload For the WorkPlace
-virgin run. has sql.
-I keep getting 500s on my server. workload.bitpxr.com
+virgin run. has sql. workload.bitpxr.com